-Dee Andrea Cooper (Ballet, Tap, Musical Theater) – Andrea began dancing at the age of three and hasn’t stopped.
+Dee Andrea Cooper (Ballet, Tap) – Andrea began dancing at the age of three and hasn’t stopped.
 She has received training in tap, ballet and jazz.
 As a dance student she traveled to Atlantic City each summer to perform in Tony Grant’s Stars of Tomorrow on the Steel Pier.
 While majoring in textiles and design at the University of Maryland, she continued her dance studies with the University and participated in several variety performances.
 Upon graduating, and becoming an Air Force wife, she danced and performed with a local performing arts company in Texas.
 She had the opportunity to assist with the choreography as well as perform in the musical production Brigadoon.
 After traveling around the United States and Europe, Mrs. Cooper returned to the Washington D.C. area and has resumed her dance studies on a continuing basis, training in both NYC and Washington D.C. each summer.
 In April 2007, she attended the Dance Open Festival in St. Petersburg, Russia.

-Heather Heather Oakley (Ballet, Stretch) – Heather has been studying dance for over 30 years.
+Heather Heather Oakley (Ballet) – Heather has been studying dance for over 30 years.
 She has studied with Abigail Francisco, Irena Prochotsky (Washington Ballet Center), Adrienne Dellas (Kirov Academy), and many others.
 Heather also majored in Ballet with an emphasis on performance at Point Park College in Pittsburgh, PA (Susan Stowe, Nicholas Petrov, Ron Hutson, and others).
 She has studied at the College of Southern Maryland pursuing a degree in dance.
 Heather has performed throughout Maryland, Virginia, and Pennsylvania in such ballets as Les Sylphides and La Bayadere as a soloist and in The Nutcracker as Snow Queen and Arabian.
 In 2009, Heather joined the D.A.R.E. after school program to teach high risk students the joy of dance.
 She continues to dance and teach throughout the area.

-Julia Walden (Contemporary) – Julia grew up in Apex, North Carolina, where she began dancing at three years old.
+Julia Walden (Jazz, Contemporary) – Julia grew up in Apex, North Carolina, where she began dancing at three years old.
 At Infinity Ballet Conservatory under the direction of Debra Sayles Senchak, Julia trained in every style of dance and was an assistant teacher and substitute teachers for creative movement through adult.
 She became well versed in the Peggy Willis-Aarnio teaching of the Vaganova method through Debra Sayles Senchat and Horton technique through Cari Lenn Orr (now Cari Lenn Youngkin).
 After high school, Julia completed the trainee program at the Sarasota Ballet where she performed many classical and neoclassical works.
 She then joined Ballet Theatre of Maryland as an apprentice in 2022 and was promoted to Corps de Ballet in 2023.

 Julia is so happy to continue spreading the love of dance through teaching at the North Beach School of Dance.